Visic/DynamicInterpreter/README.md

 Note:: The "EntryPoint" symbol is required, without it you will probably crash..

 How to use::
-All features are available through the REPL, "MakeParser" and "Language" are the two key commands.
+All features are available through the REPL, "MakeInterpreter" and "Language" are the two key commands.
-The MakeParser command takes a filepath to your description language, an output directory, the name of your parser, and generates three files to include in your project.
+The MakeInterpreter command takes a filepath to your description language, an output directory, the name of your parser, and generates three files to include in your project.
 	{name}Parser_Edit.cs -- this is where you will put your symbol handlers (the code that will get called as a result of successfully parsing your language)
 	{name}Parser_NoEdit.cs -- Generated Parser code
 	InterpreterSupport_NoEdit.cs -- Support code required by {name}Parser_NoEdit.cs but abstracted in order to de-duplicate (useful if you make more than one parser in a single project)